About the YMCA Jerusalem Youth Chorus

 The YMCA Jerusalem Youth Chorus has been featured on the Late Show with Stephen Colbert, as well as in the New York Times, on the BBC and on PBS, in Haaretz, Alhurra and many other news sources.
 We have recorded with multi-platinum Israeli artist and peace activist David Broza in Jerusalem and in London with Duran Duran.
 Our recent music video, Home, with YouTube superstar Sam Tsui, has amassed over 375,000 views.
 We have toured to Japan, the United Kingdom, and the United States and have performed at venues as celebrated as the Kennedy Center in Washington, DC and as a featured ensemble at the Yale International Choral Festival.

 And most importantly, we perform regularly in Jerusalem, joining forces with other organizations working for peace, justice, and equality, and also reaching out to those who have never even considered that something like what we do could even be possible, let alone beautiful.

-Micah Hendler, Founder and Co-Director of the YMCA Jerusalem Youth Chorus, is from Bethesda, Maryland and graduated from Yale in 2012 with a degree in music and international studies.
+Micah Hendler, founder and director of the YMCA Jerusalem Youth Chorus, is from Bethesda, Maryland and graduated from Yale in 2012 with a degree in music and international studies.